irumvag/cloningExercises/README.md

 ```
 ---
 ### Descrimer
-All this project are for running purpose.
+All this project are for learning purpose.